universal-packages/universal-documentation/docs/tutorials/todo-list/testing.md

 <ts-only>

-Lets also make the global types for this tools available in our tests.
+Let's also make the global types for these tools available in our tests.
 Create a new file `tests/global.d.ts` with the following content:

 ```ts:title=tests/global.d.ts
 /// <reference types="@universal-packages/core-jest" />